manicolosi/passman/README.md

 change the commands with configuration options `read_clipboard` and `write_clipboard`.
 See configuration section below.

-See the querying below for details of the query parameter.
+See the querying section below for details of the query parameter.

 ### Lists all identifier